SomedudeX/mpeg-convert/README.md

 ## Usage
 ```
+A media file converter using the ffmpeg engine.

 Usage: mpeg-convert <filepath.in> <filepath.out>

+Options:
+	-d   --debug       Enable debug mode to see FFmpeg logs

 This tool is a simple wrapper for the ffmpeg engine to make the
 conversion between different video/audio formats a little easier for
 the everyday user.
 This program is not, however, a complete
 replacement for ffmpeg in any way.
 For that purpose, you should look
 look into other software such as Handbrake or DaVinci Resolve.

 Additionally, this tool has been hacked together in a couple of
 days, meaning that some of the finer details has not been fleshed
 out yet -- expect some rough corners during use.
 This tool also has
 not been tested or designed for multiple video/audio streams.

-Notes:
-    The default (and only) CRF value is 21.
-You can change it in
-    the script itself if you'd like.
+Custom encoders can be listed by `ffmpeg -codecs`

+Note:
     FFmpeg will automatically detect the file extensions/containers
     to convert to/from; you do not need to specify anything.
 ```